MolReFlect: Towards In-Context Fine-grained Alignments between Molecules and Texts: Experiments

 \subsection{Experiment Setups}

-\textbf{Implementation Details.} For the larger teacher LLM, we adopt the powerful Llama-3-70B-Instruct model \citep{dubey2024llama}, as its competitive performance against GPT-4 \citep{achiam2023gpt} makes it well-suited for the role of teacher.
-For the smaller student LLM, we mainly adopt Mistral-7B-Instruct-v0.2 (Mistral-7B for short) \citep{jiang2023mistral} for fair comparisons to ICMA \citep{li2024large}.
-In this work, we focus on the ChEBI-20 dataset \citep{edwards-etal-2022-translation} and all the experiments are conducted on Nvidia RTX A6000 and A100 GPUs.
-Appendix \ref{app:setup} provides more implementation details and hyper-parameter lists.
+\textbf{Implementation Details.} For the larger teacher LLM, we adopt the powerful Llama-3-70B-Instruct model \cite{dubey2024llama}, as its competitive performance against GPT-4 \cite{achiam2023gpt} makes it well-suited for the role of teacher.
+For the smaller student LLM, we mainly adopt Mistral-7B-Instruct-v0.2 (Mistral-7B for short) \cite{jiang2023mistral} for fair comparisons to ICMA \cite{li2024large}.
+In this work, we focus on the ChEBI-20 dataset \cite{edwards-etal-2022-translation} and all the experiments are conducted on Nvidia RTX A6000 and A100 GPUs.
+We adopt the vllm\footnote{\url{https://github.com/vllm-project/vllm}} framework to deploy the int4 quantized llama-3-70B-Instruct on the local devices as OpenAI compatible server\footnote{\url{https://platform.openai.com/docs/guides/chat-completions}}.
+At the same time, we utilize the huggingface transformers\footnote{\url{https://huggingface.co}} and Lora adapters \cite{hu2021lora} for the fine-tuning process.

+\textbf{Hyper-parameters.} For reproduction, we list all the hyper-parameters used in our framework, including Table \ref{tab:Hyper1} for the prompting of the teacher LLM and Table \ref{tab:Hyper2} for the fine-tuning and testing of the student LLM.
+Notably, we incorporate $n=2$ examples in both in-context selective reflection and Chain-of-Thought In-Context Molecule Tuning.
+Furthermore, the Llama-3-70B-Instruct is int4 quantized to allow inference on a single NVIDIA A6000 GPU for data-parallel acceleration, while the Mistral-7B-Instruct-v0.2 is int8 and fp16 quantized during the fine-tuning process.
+We keep similar generation parameters for both the teacher LLM and the student LLM.

 \textbf{Metrics.} Regarding the evaluation metrics, we adopt the same settings as ICMA.
 We employ translation metrics for the Mol2Cap task, including BLEU-2,4 scores, ROUGE-1,2,L scores, and METEOR scores.
 Higher values in these metrics indicate that the generated molecule captions are more aligned with the ground truth.
 For the Cap2Mol task, we employ a combination of translation and molecule-specific metrics for evaluation, which includes BLEU, Exact Match, Levenshtein, three Molecule Fingerprints scores, and a validity score.
 Except for the Levenshtein score, where a lower value is preferable, higher scores across these metrics generally signify better model performance.